Glamorous (song)

-"Glamorous" is a song recorded by American singer Fergie featuring American rapper Ludacris, released on January 23, 2007, through A&M Records, will.i.am Music Group and Interscope Records.
+"Glamorous" is a song recorded by American singer Fergie, featuring American rapper Ludacris, released on January 23, 2007, through A&M Records, will.i.am Music Group and Interscope Records.
 It was written by Fergie, Ludacris, will.i.am, Elvis Williams and Polow da Don for her debut studio album The Dutchess (2006).
-An airy R&B and pop song, its lyrics center on Fergie staying rooted despite her success and fame of glamour.
+An airy R&B and pop song that its lyrics center on Fergie staying rooted despite her success and fame of glamour.

-Music critics praised the song's flow and production, but were divided on its lyrical content.
+Music critics praised the song's flow and production but, were divided on its lyrical content.
 "Glamorous" achieved commercial success worldwide, topping the Billboard Hot 100 and reaching the top ten in several countries.
 It also became Fergie's third best-selling song in the United States, earning a double platinum certification from the Recording Industry Association of America (RIAA).
 An accompanying music video directed by Dave Meyers features Fergie, her fellow members of the Black Eyed Peas, and Ludacris.

 "Glamorous" experienced a resurgence in 2022, when rapper Jack Harlow sampled the song for his single "First Class", which also topped the Billboard Hot 100, amongst other charts.

 Recording

 "Glamorous" was written by the artists alongside will.i.am, Elvis Williams and producer Polow da Don. will.i.am, was in charge of the song's arrangement while Ron Fair produced the additional vocals present on the track.
-The song features co-writer Williams, who provided the keys, and Mike Hartnett, who played the guitars.
+The song features co-writer Williams, who provided the keys and Mike Hartnett, who played the guitars.
 The technical work performed on "Glamorous" includes engineering, which was orchestrated principally by Travis Daniels and was assisted by Mack Woodward.
 Tal Herzberg, who has worked the Black Eyed Peas on previous studio recordings, performed additional engineering on the track with the use of Pro Tools.
 Tony Maserati was signed as the principal mix engineer while Ryan Kennedy assisted him at The Record Plant in Hollywood, California.
 The song was finally recorded at Tree Sound Studios in Atlanta, Georgia and The Record Plant in Hollywood, California by "Angry" Mike Eleopoulos.